Respo

 1. Delayed payment charges/ penal charges – A charge of INR 399 will be charged for failure to pay the principal component of the EMI on time.

 2. In addition, late payment fee will be applied based on the slab below on a daily basis, until the overdue principal is paid by the customer / borrower.
 This is done with the aim of creating credit discipline where an individual on missing a payment repays the outstanding early and thus reduce overall penal charges.
-Penal charges will be subject to GST.

 Default Amount Lower Cap Default Amount Upper Cap Delayed Payment charges per day